Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities

 \subsubsection{Plan Module}

-Characteristic Plan: We aim to reflect the personality differences of agents in the behaviors of Evolving Agents.
+Characteristic Plan: We aim to reflect agents' personality differences in Evolving Agents' behaviors.
 Therefore, in the design of the planning module, we consider not only environmental information as inputs but also integrate agents' character and memory as references for GPT-4 to generate plans.
-This ensures that each agent can create a schedule that is align with its personality.
-The specific mechanism by which the Personality system affects the Plan module will be discussed in the following section3.2.
+This mechanism ensures that each Agent can create a schedule aligned with its personality.
+The specific mechanism by which the Personality system affects the Plan module will be discussed in section 3.2.

-Goal-based Mechanism: We aim to construct a mechanism that can easily analyze the variations between agent behavior and personality.
+Goal-based Mechanism: We aim to construct a mechanism that can easily analyze agent behavior and personality variations.
 Therefore, we referenced relevant perspectives on behavior and motivation from self-determination theory\cite{noauthor_what_nodate}, considering planning as an expression of behavioral motivation.
-In our specific design, we defined categories of goals (such as learning, relaxation, exercise, etc.) and required agents to understand and refer to these goals while planning as shown in figure 3.
-This is to ensure that agents consider the motivations behind each planned behavior, guiding their thought process effectively.
+In our specific design, we defined categories of goals (such as learning, relaxation, exercise, etc.) and required agents to understand and refer to these goals while planning, as shown in Figure 3.
+This ensures that agents consider the motivations behind each planned behavior, guiding their thought process effectively.
 Such a goal-based mechanism also aids observers in summarizing user behavior patterns, making it easier to analyze related pattern evolutions.
 We will discuss this in detail in Chapter 5.

-Specific Post-Process:We provide different planning goals with unique post-processes.
-Taking "Appointment" as an example, most existing Agent simulation systems use distance-based and probability-based triggering logic for Agent interactions, as is shown in figure 4.
+Specific Post-Process: We provide different planning goals with unique post-processes.
+Taking "Appointment" as an example, most existing Agent simulation systems use distance-based and probability-based triggering logic for Agent interactions, as is shown in Figure 4.
 We aim to enhance the proactivity of Agents in interacting with others, fostering more "conscious" and "prepared" social activities in the simulated world.
 In the planning phase, Agents can consider their relationships with other Agents and their current state to decide whether to extend social invitations.
 The invited Agents respond to the invitation, giving reasons for acceptance or rejection.
-For overlapping appointments, Agents weigh existing social plans against new ones, prioritizing based on personal development benefits.
+Agents weigh existing social plans against new ones for overlapping appointments, prioritizing them based on personal development benefits.
 Following this request-response process, both parties adjust their plans based on the outcome.